DNA-and-Natural-Algorithms-Group/KinDA/README.md

 the paper.
 If you are not using the AMI, this data can be obtained from (http://www.dna.caltech.edu/SupplementaryMaterial/KinDA_paper_data/).

-## Configuration Options
+### Configuration
-The file `src/kinda/options.py` contains optional arguments that may be modified to change the default behavior of Multistrand, Peppercorn, NUPACK, and KinDA.
+The file `src/kinda/options.py` contains optional arguments that may be modified to change the *default* behavior of Multistrand, Peppercorn, NUPACK, and KinDA.
 This file must be modified prior to installation to set the default behavior, unless the installation is in editable mode (via `pip install -e`).

 `src/kinda/options.py` contains four `dict` objects:
 * `kinda_params`: General parameters for KinDA and its interactions with